 West German industrialist Hanns-Martin Schleyer has been killed by the urban guerrillas who abducted him on September 5.

-West German industrialist Hanns-Martin Schleyer has been killed by the urban guerrillas who abducted him on September 5.
+Background: West German industrialist Hanns-Martin Schleyer has been killed by the urban guerrillas who abducted him on September 5.
 His body was recovered on Wednesday (19 October) from a car in Mulhouse, a city in eastern France close to the West German border.
 Dr. Schleyer was president of the West German employers' federation.
 He was kidnapped after his car and a police escort vehicle were sprayed with automatic fire when he was being driven home from office through Cologne's evening rush hour.
 A security agent and two policemen were killed.
 Later messages made it clear he had been abducted by the Red Army Faction who demanded the release of 11 terrorists in exchange for his life.
 The case also became linked with the Lufthansa hijack.

 SYNOPSIS: Police said they found the German-registered car parked in a Mulhouse street.
 They towed it away to open its boot, taking strict security precautions in case of a booby-trap.
 As forensic experts began examining the car for clues, the West German government in Bonn vowed that it would hunt down Dr. Schleyer's killers.
 The body's recovery followed a message from Red Army terrorists, to a Left-wing Paris newspaper and the Stuttgart office of the West German news agency.
 The message said his "miserable and corrupt existence" had been ended.